jxn628/best-zipcode-time-series-analysis/README.md

 <b><u>Business Problem</b></u>
 FRC Investors is a nationwide real estate investment company.
 They buy homes all across the country and then sell them through their realty branch, FRC Homes.
 FRC's executive team is interested in maximizing their efforts and has tasked me with answering the question:  <b>What are the top 5 best zip codes for us to invest in?</b>

-FRC Investors is a nationwide real estate investment company.
-They buy homes all across the country and then sell them through their realty branch, FRC Homes.
-FRC's executive team is interested in maximizing their efforts and has tasked me with answering the question:  <b>What are the top 5 best zip codes for us to invest in?</b>

 <b>Criteria:
 In my meeting with the executive team, I was given the following directions:</b>